talibkateeb/Crypto-Forecast-Trader/README.md

 ## Project Sections

-* First, we used prophet by Facebook to predict future pricing for Bitcoin and the selected Altcoins from most recent data, then we identified correlated assets.
+* First, we used prophet by Facebook to predict future pricing for Bitcoin and the selected Altcoins from most recent data.
+Then we identified correlated assets.
 * We wrote an algorithm that uses DMAC Trading Strategy,and short positions.
-Then we backtest each trading strategy and evaluate the risk/reward metrics.
+We backtested each trading strategy and evaluated the risk/reward metrics.
 * Lastly, we wrote machine learning trading algorithms and ran three models to find the one that performed the best.